Greenhouse: Theory of operation

+Window glasses are practically transparent for short-wave infra-red radiation emitted by the sun, but almost opaque for long-wave radiation emitted by objects in the room.

 Quantitative studies suggest that the effect of infrared radiative cooling is not negligibly small, and may have economic implications in a heated greenhouse.
 Analysis of issues of near-infrared radiation in a greenhouse with screens of a high coefficient of reflection concluded that installation of such screens reduced heat demand by about 8%, and application of dyes to transparent surfaces was suggested.
+Such as, using techniques that apply coatings which convert ultraviolet wavelengths into red light, improving photosynthetic efficiency and increasing crop yields.

 Composite less-reflective glass, or less effective but cheaper anti-reflective coated simple glass, also produced savings.

 Ventilation

 Ventilation is one of the most important components in a successful greenhouse.
 If there is no proper ventilation, greenhouses and their growing plants can become prone to problems.
 The main purposes of ventilation is to regulate the temperature and humidity to the optimal level, and to ensure movement of air and thus prevent the build-up of plant pathogens (such as Botrytis cinerea) that prefer still air conditions.
 Ventilation also ensures a supply of fresh air for photosynthesis and plant respiration, and may enable important pollinators to access the greenhouse crop.

 Ventilation can be achieved via the use of vents – often controlled automatically via a computer – and recirculation fans.